ADGM Company Formation

 What ADGM means at the bank

-Banks recognise ADGM well, and for genuinely regulated activity or a properly structured holding entity it can make banking more straightforward, because the bank understands the framework and who regulates it.
+Banks recognise ADGM well, and for genuinely regulated activity or a properly structured holding entity it can make opening an account more straightforward, because the bank understands the rules and who regulates it.
 The same familiarity helps beyond the bank: investors, legal advisers and counterparties recognise an ADGM structure, so the conversations around a regulated firm or a holding company tend to be easier.
-None of that opens the account on its own — the bank still looks at the activity, the owners and the substance — but a well-understood structure helps.

 Is ADGM right for your business?